-- Loosen the nuts (2 or 4, depending on your application) that attach the master cylinder to the brake booster, and carefully remove the master cylinder from the vehicle.
+- Loosen the nuts (two or four, depending on your application) that attach the master cylinder to the brake booster, and carefully remove the master cylinder from the vehicle.

 - Place the master cylinder in a clean plastic bag to prevent contamination, and put it away in a safe place until you are ready to reinstall it.

 Once out of the vehicle, carefully inspect the master cylinder.
-If the cylinder is beginning to leak or it's an old unit (8 or more years), consider rebuilding the unit or installing a new one to avoid damage to the new brake booster.
-You'll save money in repairs later.
+If the cylinder is beginning to leak or it's an old unit (eight or more years), consider rebuilding the unit or installing a new one to avoid damage to the new brake booster.
+You'll save money on repairs later.

 How to Remove the Brake Booster

-- On some vehicles you need to remove the panel underneath the steering wheel to reach the upper part of the brake pedal assembly and its connection to the brake-booster push rod clevis.
+- In some vehicles, you need to remove the panel underneath the steering wheel to reach the upper part of the brake pedal assembly and its connection to the brake-booster push rod clevis.